 “Being in shape isn’t about how much oxygen you can take in,” Denbar said.
 “It’s about having the highest CO2 levels (while) maintaining stamina, ability and performance.
 That’s what we’re giving athletes, so that in the fourth quarter of a football game, they aren’t sucking air.”

-Now, McKeown and Denbar are fine-tuning the method to become yet another tool in an athlete’s quiver, like the proper diet or interval training.
+Now Denbar is fine-tuning the method to become yet another tool in the quiver of first responders, military personnel, athletes and other exercisers – like proper diet or interval training.

 “A lot of people think that the more you sweat and grunt, the better it is, but, with this system, you get the same effort in Austin and Houston you would high in the mountains,” Denbar said.